leongdl/rusty-attachments/design/file_system.md

     /// Whether to follow symlinks (false = capture as symlinks) pub follow_symlinks: bool,

-    /// Whether to include empty directories (v2025 only) pub include_empty_dirs: bool,
+    /// Whether to include empty directories (v2025 only).
+    /// Only applies when walking directories (`input_files` is None). pub include_empty_dirs: bool,

     /// Optional hash cache for incremental hashing